Italian Panna Cotta Recipe

 Notes

-- Stir the bloomed gelatin into the cream/milk mixture OFF the heat.
-Don’t boil gelatin because it will lose it’s setting properties.
+- Stir the bloomed gelatin into the cream mixture off the heat.
+Boiling will prevent it from setting.

-- After pouring panna cotta mixture into serving glasses, cover with plastic wrap and carefully place in the refrigerator to set.
+- Cover the glasses with plastic wrap and place them carefully in the refrigerator to set.